iExecBlockchainComputing/iexec-sdk/bundlers.md

 Since `react-scripts` enforce the `webpack` configuration and ejecting is not an option, you will need to use `react-app-rewired` to override the configuration.

-Here is the steps to follow:
+here are the steps to follow:

 - Install the following dev-dependencies: